 Each site charges an admission, and tickets are available to purchase at each museum.

-Currently (as of November 2018), if you visit the Huntsville Visitor information Center, you can grab discount coupons, including 20% off coupons to either EarlyWorks Children’s History Museum or the Historic Huntsville Depot.
+If you visit the Huntsville Visitor Information Center, you can grab discount coupons for many of the attraction in Hunstville.
+When we were there, this included 20% off coupons to either EarlyWorks Children’s History Museum or the Historic Huntsville Depot.

 Constitution Hall Park (Alabama Constitution Village)